themesberg/flowbite/content/getting-started/blazor.md

 ```
 Your terminal will show that your app is listening on `http://localhost:<port number>` and should launch on your web browser.
 You can also click on the port to run your application.

 Congratulations!
-You have now installed and ran your first Blazor project.
+You have now installed and run your first Blazor project.

 In the next section, we will configure Tailwind CSS with Blazor.